Natural Healing and Cancer Coexistence: A Paradigm Shift in Treatment

 Cancer Cachexia: Why Wasting Kills — and What the Nutritional Model Misses

-In Brief Cancer cachexia kills approximately 20–30% of cancer patients directly — not the tumor itself, but the systemic metabolic collapse the tumor drives — making it one of the most underaddressed contributors to cancer mortality.
-Cachexia is not starvation and cannot be reversed by aggressive nutritional support alone; it is an active catabolic state […]
+In Summary Cancer cachexia is implicated in roughly 20–30% of cancer deaths — not the tumor itself, but the systemic metabolic collapse the tumor drives — making it one of the most underaddressed contributors to cancer mortality.
+Cachexia is not starvation and cannot be reversed by aggressive nutritional support alone; it is an active catabolic […]

 Sleep, DNA Repair, and Cancer Risk: The Nocturnal Window Most Patients Miss

-In Brief DNA repair is not a passive process — it is an active, energy-intensive cellular function that is tightly coupled to the circadian cycle, with the majority of critical repair occurring during slow-wave sleep.
-Chronic sleep deprivation does not merely impair cognitive function; it directly compromises the DNA repair window that determines whether the […]
+In Summary DNA repair is not a passive process — it is an active, energy-intensive cellular function tightly coupled to the circadian cycle, with much of the most critical repair occurring during slow-wave sleep.
+Chronic sleep deprivation does not merely impair cognitive function; it directly compromises the DNA repair window that determines whether the day’s […]

 The Molecular Cascade of Cancer: Initiation, Promotion, and Where Prevention Actually Works